The NAGWS/USA rulebook

 - The home team always

-chooses the side for the first game.
+choses the side for the first game.
 The team that wins the first coin toss

-chooses serve or receive for the first game.
+choses serve or receive for the first game.

 - The team that wins the